-Income exempt from the City income tax would include all retirement income (social security, pensions, 401K, annuities, IRA distributions after age 59 ½), unemployment income, military pay, tax refunds (city, state and federal) and more.
+Income exempt from the City income tax will include all retirement income, unemployment income, military pay, tax refunds (city, state and federal) and more.
 For a more exhaustive list view the section below.*

 *According to the State of Michigan Uniform City Income Tax Ordinance, the following payments and benefits received by any person are not subject to the tax:

 Proceeds of insurance, annuities, pensions and retirement benefits.
 Amounts received for personal injuries, sickness or disability is excluded from taxable income only to the extent provided by the federal internal revenue code.

 Welfare relief, unemployment benefits including supplemental unemployment benefits, and worker’s compensation or similar payments from whatever source derived.

 Amounts received by charitable, religious, educational and other similar nonprofit organizations which are exempt from taxation under the federal internal revenue code.

 Amounts received by supplemental unemployment benefit trusts or pension, profit sharing and stock bonus trusts qualified and exempt under the federal internal revenue code.

 Interest from obligations of the United States, the states or subordinate units of government of the states and gains or losses on the sales of obligations of the United States.

 Net profits of financial institutions and insurance companies.